ZhuorenLi/Zhuorenli.github.io/_pages/includes/projects.md

 Responsibilities include:

- - Overall task management.
+ - Comprehensive task management.
- - Vehicle speed planning based on the traffic signal optimization.
+ - Led the development of a signal control algorithm and a vehicle speed optimization algorithm.

 ***